ml-archive/kotlin-template/docs/HOWWEWORK.md

 ## Android Project

 Android project is based on our newest template for client projects that uses [Google's ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) with a lightweight ViewState approach, similar to MVI and follows multi-modular approach to support clean architecture principles.

 ### Build Configuration
-Due to the modular architecture approach top-level `build.gradle` should provides all dependencies versions, android API level,  and API keys that could be shared across different modules using extensions.
+Due to the modular architecture approach, top-level `build.gradle` should provide all dependencies versions, android API level,  and API keys that could be shared across different modules using extensions.
 ```groovy

 ext.sdks = [